minhhoangvn/saleor-helm/README.md

 **If you deploy this chart in your local machine you MUST:**

-1. Set up an NFS server and configure the server and path values in 'nfs-client-provisioner' section in values.yaml file
+1. Set up an NFS server and configure the server and path values in nfs-client-values.yaml file
    ![NFS Config Data](/images/5.png)
 2. Configure an "externalIPs" value in "nginx-ingress-controller" section in file values.yaml to your current local machine private IP Address [[Get your current IP]](https://www.cyberciti.biz/faq/how-to-find-my-public-ip-address-from-command-line-on-a-linux/)
    ![Ingress IP Config Data](/images/6.png)